ComputingTeachers/subjectKnowledge/writeup/_writeup.md

 ### Literature Review Conclusions

-Audits for other subjects closely mirror the GCSE specification.
+Audits for other subjects closely mirror the GCSE specification for the subject.

 Existing audits target theory knowledge and often have vague criteria for ascertaining the current working level.